How to defog your windshield and windows quickly

-No matter what the climate is like where you live, keeping the temperature comfortable inside your car may mean battling foggy windows.
+Regardless of what climate you live in, keeping the temperature comfortable inside your car may mean battling a foggy windshield and windows.
 If you live in a climate with cold winters, you're often using the heater to stay warm in your car, which can result in fog on the inside of your windows.
 In warm, humid areas, turning on the air conditioning (AC) can cause the opposite issue — fog blurring your windows from the outside.
 To reduce or eliminate the fog or condensation, you should try to adjust the temperature on the inside of the car to match the outside temperature as closely as possible.

-Whether the fog is on the inside or the outside of your windows, any time you can't see clearly in all directions, it's potentially dangerous.
+Whether the fog is on the inside or the outside of your windows, any time you can't see clearly in all directions is a potential driving hazard.
 So, it's important to know how to make sure your windows are clear — no matter the weather.

-When you're dealing with cold weather outside and you turn on the heater inside your car, the fog typically will start to form on the inside of your car windows.
-Here are some options to defog those windows:
+When you're dealing with cold weather outside and you turn on the heat inside your car, the fog typically will start to form on the inside of your car windows and windshield.

-- First, turn the heat on its maximum setting because hot air can hold more moisture.
+- Turn the heat on its maximum setting, because hot air can hold more moisture.

-- Then, turn the AC on, which will pull the moisture from the air as it passes over the cooling coils.
+- Turn the AC on, which will pull the moisture from the air as it passes over the cooling coils.

-- Finally, turn off the recirculation button so colder, dryer air is brought into the car.
+- Turn off the recirculation button, so colder, dryer air is brought into the car.

-- If possible, crack your windows for a couple minutes to help exchange the humid interior air for dryer outside air.
+- Crack your windows for a couple minutes, if possible, to help exchange the humid interior air for dryer outside air.

-For a more comfortable solution: Lifehacker advises those who want to be snug and warm while driving to turn on the defroster and blow warm air across the windshield to evaporate the accumulating moisture.
+If you’re trying to stay warm and snug while driving, turn on the defroster and blow warm air across the windshield to evaporate the accumulating moisture, advises Lifehacker.
 If your vehicle's ventilation system has a recirculate feature, turn it off.
 When this feature is on, your car's heat or AC reuses the air inside the car instead of continually pulling in air from outside.